 The more common occurrence is the one that holds that you should carefully estimate your initial costs and ongoing burn rate for one year to a year and a half.
 The next step is to raise enough money to last that period of time.
 When you’re six months from running out of cash, start planning to raise more.
 With the amount of the second funding round determined by how far away profitability appears to be.

-If you belong to this second group, you can begin making a few more intelligent predictions about how much you’ll need.
+Do you belong to this second group?
+For you, begin making a few more intelligent predictions about how much you’ll need.
 Networking within local food truck owners can get you some good advice from peers.
 Together with your own calculations on initial costs (rental of commissary space, the truck itself, equipment in your kitchen and staff wages) will help produce what seems like a good figure.

 Got your figure?
 Good.
 Now add 10 to 20 percent.
 That’s the figure that I’ve seen as the average cost overrun for dozens of food truck projects that have started over the last 5 years.
 While this may seem like a large amount of additional investment, it is a good way to deal with one of the most common errors a start up food trucks can run into.